“Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.”

 As a quick intro; I’m a student at Lambda School’s Full-Stack Web Development program.
-Lambda School is an online ‘bootcamp’ offering 30-week programs in programming that are free until you get a job.
+Lambda School offers 9-month programs in web development, data science, and iOS development that are free until you get a job.
 If you don’t get a job, they don’t get paid.

 I do a write-up every single week about my experiences.
 If you're not caught up just yet, you can start with Part One right here, or just keep reading!

 Have you ever stopped and wondered how miraculous our modern technology is?
 Have you ever pulled up a website that just worked?
 Well, it turns out a lot goes into it behind the scenes.

 Every page you load, every link you click, every form you submit, it all takes numerous processes under the hood to go off without a hitch.
 That's the beauty of it.
 You hit a couple of buttons, and an Amazon package arrives at your doorstep a couple of days later.
 Magic, right?
 Well, it takes a bit of work to pull it all off.
 The demystification is both scary and awe-inspiring.